Jalal Khan Orakzai: Defense and Battle

-In the Punjab region, barbarities were perpetrated upon the people by the armies of Banda Singh Bahadur who was a Khalsa Fauj general of the First Sikh State.
+In the Punjab region, barbarities were perpetrated upon the people by the armies of Banda Singh Bairagi who was a Khalsa Fauj general of the First Sikh State.
 Mughal historian Ghulām Ḥusein Ṭabāṭabā writes in Siyar-ul-Mutakhkherin that:

-”He [Guru Gobind] was succeeded by Banda, that butcher-like man.
+"He (Guru Gobind) was succeeded by Banda, that butcher-like man.
 This infernal man having assembled multitudes of desperate fellows, all as enthusiasts, and all as thirsty of revenge as himself, commenced ravaging the country with such a barbarity as had never had an example in India.
 They spared no Mohammedan, whether man or woman or child.
-Pregnant women had their bellies ripped open, and their children dashed against their faces or against the walls.”
-It is no wonder that the mild Bahadur Shah shuddered on hearing of such atrocious deeds.”
+Pregnant women had their bellies ripped open, and their children dashed against their faces or against the walls.
+It is no wonder that the mild Bahadur Shah shuddered on hearing of such atrocious deeds."

-The village of Unarsa along with other areas within the Yamuna Ganga tract, began to adopt the Sikhism.
-These conversions caught the attention of Jalal Khan, who began a policy of ethnic-persecution against the Sikh inhabitants of Unarsa, and subsequently had the inhabitants imprisoned.
-A Sikh devotee reported to Banda Singh regarding the treatment of the non Muslims in the Yamuna Ganga tract.
-This caused Banda Singh to launch an invasion on the Yamuna Ganga tract, in order to chastise the Mughal officials of the region.

-A large force of Banda Singh Bairagi numbering between 70 and 80 thousand men had invaded different towns and subjected them to atrocities, To escape the indiscriminate brutality on natives, the women of these towns who had rarely even left the court of their homes were forced to walk distances of thirty to forty miles and many women in this journey who were frail and old, unable to walk anymore had to threw themselves into nearby wells to avoid outrage.
+A large horde of Banda Singh Bairagi at 70 to 80 thousand men had invaded different towns and subjected them to atrocities, the women of these towns who had rarely even left the court of their homes were forced to walk distances of thirty to forty miles and many women threw themselves into wells to avoid outrage.

-Just to the south of Saharanpur was the town of Jalālābād, the Sikhs wrote to Faujdar Jalal Khan to submit and release the Sikh prisoners in his captivity, he responded by humiliating the messenger by parading the messengers around the town and sending them back.
+Just to the south of Saharanpur was the town of Jalālābād, the Sikhs wrote to Faujdar Jalal Khan to submit, he responded by parading the messengers around the town and sending them back.

 "Don't hope to find in me the Nawabs of Sadhaura or Sarhind and if you have to fight me with that much estimate of strength, you are sadly mistaken.
 You are welcome to fight, as I am sure you will soon reap the result of your folly.
 My army consists of Khybri Pathans, whom the very appearance of death even cannot intimidate.
 So bear you in mind that you will have to face such a people and not the timid inhabitants of Hindustan.
 And the Sikhs I will not set free under the threat of war."